 Resources cycle for end-of-life (scrapped) vehicles

 In Japan, we are involved in an initiative to improve the resources flow for automobiles.
-End-of-life (scrapped) vehicles recovered from car dealerships are dismantled, their parts are re-used, and iron, plastics, aluminum, rare earth metals and other scrap materials are recycled.
+End-of-life (scrapped) vehicles recovered from car dealerships are dismantled, and iron, plastics, aluminum, rare earth metals and other scrap materials are recycled.